zuri-training/Chunk_file_team_48/templates/README.md

+# Style Guidelines

-# All html and css files should be in small letter and highlight the page title
+ - All html and css files should be in small letter and highlight the page title

-# Copy pages and corresponding style to templates
+ - Copy pages and corresponding style to templates

-# All global styles are in the global_styles folder
+ - All global styles are in the global_styles folder

+***Component to be worked on***
+ -  dashboard.html